Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 - providing the information in a deep link for a desktop authenticator
 - transferring it to the authenticator using CTAP2

-The authenticator contacts the web service at the given `domain` to get additional information from the web service:
+The authenticator contacts the relying party at the given `domain` to get additional information from the relying party:

-### authenticator -> web service
+### authenticator -> relying party

 | Method | Path            | Arguments |
 | ------ | --------------- | --------- |